 Carer support for hospital visits

-If the person you care for is in hospital you may be faced with important decisions.
+If the person you care for is in the hospital, you may be faced with important decisions.
 You may be considering taking on this caring role for the first time and don't know what to expect.
 Or you may have already been caring for the person, but their needs have now increased or changed.

 One important thing to remember is that it is your choice whether to take on a caring role.
 Think about the type and amount of support you are able to provide and what help you might need.
 For example, you may be able to help with shopping and meals but feel that you would both like someone else to help with personal care.
 It is important for you to consider how your caring role is likely to affect your life and wellbeing.

-If you are a carer you may need someone to talk to about:
+If you are a carer, you may need someone to talk to about:

 - emotional support